hsulab322/hsulab322.github.io/content/home/projects.md

 content:
   # Page type to display.
 E.g. project.
   page_type: project

+  # Field to sort by, such as Date or Title
+  sort_by: 'Date'
+  sort_ascending: false

   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
   filter_default: 0